Recipe Cooked, Photographed and Written by Praveena

 Before starting to cook, don’t forget to see the Tips mentioned at the end.

-Podi / Powder recipes here⇒ Powder / Podi
+Podi recipes collection⇒ Powder / Podi

-Idli & Dosa recipes here⇒ Breakfast / Tiffin
+Idli & Dosa recipes⇒ Breakfast / Tiffin

 Recipe using leafy greens⇒ Recipes with GREENS